Sir-Brokkoli/SendStation/README.md

 proximity area of Innsbruck.
 What started as a personal project to study php-programming as well as HTML, JavaScript and SQL soon became a serious thing.

+Right now the project is in a clean-up phase since most of the code was writen before my studies of software engineering.
+The main goal is to apply standard patterns to get a scalable as well as well-adaptable software.
+Instead of using frameworks like Laravel the router- and MVC-pattern will be implemented by hand.

 ## The project

 Essentially, the idea behind this project is to provide a supportive platform for a climbing